elunna/recipes/desserts_and_treats/french opera cake.md

 Arrange the cake layers, cut side up, on two wire racks.
 Glaze the tops with the coffee syrup.

 Place the first cake layer, on a stand or serving platter.
-Spread a generous tablespoon of the ganache on top of it then set in the refrigerator or freezer to harden the ganache, about 10 minutes.
+Spread a generous tbsp of the ganache on top of it then set in the refrigerator or freezer to harden the ganache, about 10 minutes.

-Once set, spread about 60 grams (2.1 ounces) or two generous tablespoons, of the buttercream on top of the ganache.
+Once set, spread about 60 g (2.1 oz) or two generous tbsp, of the buttercream on top of the ganache.
 Sandwich with a second cake layer.
 Repeat this process, spreading with ganache, setting to harden in the fridge and then frosting with the buttercream until all the cake layers have been used up.

 Use the remaining ganache to crumb coat the cake and refrigerate until completely set.